 It’s been said many times before, but SQL Server 2008 R2 is really a business intelligence (BI) release.
-After delivering a host of new features for developers
+After delivering a host of new features for developers with SQL Server 2005 and for DBAs with 2008, the time had come to satisfy the needs and cravings of the BI crowd.

 So it’s not surprising that SQL Server Reporting Services (SSRS) -- one of Microsoft’s key BI offerings -- comes with numerous new and improved features in R2.
 Describing all of them is beyond the scope of this article, so I will instead focus on the most useful and enticing features designed to improve your report building experience, increase productivity, and provide easier collaboration.